chrismphilp/fpl-slack-bot/README.md

 properties to match your desired build (found in `.github/workflows/`).
 4) Run the Github actions
 5) With your now deployed GCloud functions, you can enter the provided URL with your choice of slack commands.

+## Notes

+You will need to give your GCloud Functions `gcloud function invoker` permissions to be able to call them from Slack.

 ## League Rankings